Texas real estate study guide

 Verify the details with the official sources

-Use these links for eligibility, scheduling, handbook rules, and weak-topic reporting.
-Our guide helps you study; these links tell you what the state and testing partner currently require.
+Use these links for eligibility, scheduling, handbook rules, and issuer updates.
+Our guide helps you study; official sources tell you what the testing partner currently requires.

 FAQ

-How many questions are on the Texas sales agent exam?
+How many scored questions are on the Texas sales agent exam?

 How long do I get to finish the exam?